 - Follow the prompts on the Setup page.
 You will need the following information:

 - What are you evaluating (product, service, etc.)?

-- What is the category of your concepts?
+- What category does your concept fit into?

-- What is the conversion event? (purchase, subscribed, etc.)
+- What is the conversion event? (purchase, subscribe, etc.)

 - Concept Image and (optional) description